-- Please note that we do not publish book reviews.
+- Please note that Millennium does not publish unsolicited book reviews.
 There are many excellent book review sections in other journals, and these are important for the scholarly community.
 The review articles published by Millennium are different in that they go beyond evaluating the works in question.
 This means that the books under review should not be treated as an end in themselves, but should rather be seen as an opportunity to develop an original argument that goes beyond the immediate concerns of the reviewed books.

 - Review articles go through the same peer review process as full-length articles and are held to the same scholarly standards.

 - Review articles should assess between two to five recently published academic works which share a common theme and/or debate, and collectively represent an emerging dialogue.
 A list of books available can be found here.
 Please note that Millennium will not necessarily publish review articles on all these titles, especially if they do not meet the criteria laid out before.
 Other recent books not on our list may be considered, but please note that we might not be able to provide you with a copy of these.

 - While our readers have a broad range of interests, Millennium aims to publish critical, theoretical, and boundary-pushing scholarship.
 We welcome challenging and innovative contributions that articulate alternative theoretical perspectives and that explore subject areas with which IR has had little or no serious engagement.
 We encourage authors to keep our mandate in mind when selecting books.